-If you are interested obtaining a career in the legal field, Pioneer Pacific College is one of only two schools in the state of Oregon that offers a paralegal program approved by the American Bar Association.
+If you are interested in obtaining a career in the legal field, Pioneer Pacific College is one of only two schools in the state of Oregon that offers a paralegal program approved by the American Bar Association.
 Paralegals – also known as Legal Assistants – work closely with lawyers, prosecutors and public defenders and serve as valued members of a legal team.
-The Paralegal Associate of Applied Science degree is offered at Pioneer Pacific’s Wilsonville and Springfield locations.
+The Paralegal Associate of Applied Science degree is offered at Pioneer Pacific’s Beaverton and Springfield locations.

 Our students learn how to handle a wide range of duties and tasks through in-class scenarios and a 180-hour externship.
 Our classes are taught by professionals who have worked in the field and who are able to provide practical insight into becoming a paralegal.
 Classes include Civil Procedure and Documentation, Constitutional Law, Legal Research and Writing, Torts and much more.

 At Pioneer Pacific College, students learn how handle all duties required to work in a professional setting.
 Paralegals are detail-oriented, can follow direction, work well in teams and enjoy a fast-paced work environment.
 Paralegals may not provide legal services directly to the public, except as permitted by law.

 Definition of a Paralegal:

 A legal assistant or paralegal is a person, qualified by education, training, or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.

 While a paralegal cannot give legal advice nor represent a client in court, the paralegal can play an instrumental role in providing quality legal services to all segments of our society.